Aporia began with a simple conviction: that the most important writing in the world is still in someone's notebook. We exist to change that.

 Young writers live in aporia.
 They are mid-thought, mid-discovery, mid-becoming.
 The literary world often asks them to wait — to finish their degree, to gather more experience, to be more certain.
 We disagree with that completely.

-Aporia is a journal that publishes school and college students from anywhere in the world — their poetry, fiction, essays, flash fiction, and creative non-fiction.
+Aporia is a journal that publishes emerging writers from anywhere in the world — their poetry, fiction, essays, flash fiction, and creative non-fiction.
 We are a first byline for writers who deserve one.
 We are a reading community for people who believe that youth is not a limitation but a point of view.

 Every piece we publish is read by human editors.
 Every submission is free.
 Every writer who sends us their work is treated as the serious artist they already are.

-Every decision we make — editorial, design, operational — is made with the submitting student in mind first.
+Every decision we make — editorial, design, operational — is made with the submitting writer in mind first.

 We will never charge a submission fee.
 Literature should not be pay-to-play.
 That's a promise we intend to keep indefinitely.